labos/locanda/README.txt

 SEARCH
 Starting from v0.3 each resource of the system can be searched by using a simple text field or an advanced search form, in the top left part of the page.
 This search is powered by SOLR, which can be easily configured with the help of the installation instructions file

+HOUSED
+Starting from v0.4, you can set for each booking, at the check-in, each person housed in that room.

 Have fun with Locanda!